mooltipass/minible/fido2_openssh_from_windows.md

 # Setting up FIDO2 authentication on Linux from Windows

+## Linux Server Requirements
+OpenSSH v8.2 at least, Ubuntu 20.04 if using Ubuntu.

 ## Prerequisites - OpenSSH
 Version 8.3+ of OpenSSH is required for FIDO2 authentication to work on Windows.
 Unfortunately Windows typically uses an older version.
-As funny as it sounds, the simplest way to get it is to install <a href="https://git-scm.com/download/win">git for windows</a>.
+As funny as it sounds, the simplest way to get the latest ssh is to install <a href="https://git-scm.com/download/win">git for windows</a>.

 ## Prerequisites - OpenSSH SK WinHello
 Download the latest **winhello.dll** from the <a href="https://github.com/tavrez/openssh-sk-winhello/releases">the OpenSSH SK WinHello project release page</a>.
 Copy it inside Git /usr/bin folder (C:\Program Files\Git\usr\bin by default).

-## Creating a private / public key
+## Creating your Credential
 Launch **Git Bash**, then type ```ssh-keygen -w winhello.dll -t ecdsa-sk -f id_ecdsa_sk```.
 Approve the request on your device.
 In the same git Bash window, start the ssh agent by typing ```eval `ssh-agent -s` ```
 Add the key to the agent by typing ```ssh-add id_ecdsa_sk```
+For information, two files are created when creating your credential:
+> FIDO/U2F OpenSSH keys consist of two parts: a "key handle" part stored in the private key file on disk, and a per-device private key that is unique to each FIDO/U2F token and that cannot be exported from the token hardware.
+These are combined by the hardware at authentication time to derive the real key that is used to sign authentication challenges.

-## Adding the newly created key to the accepted list on your server
+## Adding the public key to the accepted list on your server
 **Only if you don't have any public keys setup on your server**, an easy way to send your public keys to your server is to type ```scp id_ecdsa_sk.pub <<your_user_name>>@<<your_server_hostname_or_ip>>:~/.ssh/authorized_keys``` on the same git Bash window.

 ## Login into your server with your Mini BLE